 Areas of Expertise: human development, sociology, elementary & special education, program evaluation

-My prior experiences have all contributed to my Research and Higher Education for Sisters in Africa Evaluations Manager position at ASEC.
+My prior experiences have all contributed to my current position at ASEC.
 I have spent many years advocating for children and disadvantaged populations.
 I have particular interest in the global perspective given my prior study abroad involvement and work with other cross-country charitable foundations.
 I have seen firsthand the positive change that comes from partnerships and innovative educational opportunities.

 I received my Bachelor’s Degree in Human Development with a Minor in Sociology from Arizona State University.
 I also completed the BCS Collaborative Child Life Internship in Arizona and am a Certified Child Life Specialist.
 In addition, I completed my Masters of Education in Elementary and Special Education at Arizona State University.
 I received my Doctorate in Administration in Leadership from Marywood University in 2019.
 I was awarded with the Melvin Medal for Excellence in Scholarly Investigation for my research, titled The Perceived Impact of a Post-Secondary Education Program on Kenyan Catholic Sisters' Understanding of Their Lives as Women Religious: A Case Study.

 My research interests include an interdisciplinary approach to social work, education and healthcare.
 I am passionate about education and believe in the opportunities quality education can offer.
 I am excited to be a part of the African Sisters Education Collaborative.
 I intend for my work to assist in presenting the effectiveness of ASEC programs and inspire future program developments.